AnymouseProphet/anymouse/README.md

 ### The `math` option

-This is a binary option.
-When not specified or when specified as `math=no` then math fonts are not loaded.
-When specified as `math` without a value or when specified as `math=whatever` where `wherever` is anything other than no, then math packages and fonts are loaded.
+This is a binary option, a value is not necessary.
+When not present then math fonts are not loaded.

 The following math packages are loaded as a result of this option: